 If you don't wish to enter your credentials on each new VS session there are options to store your credentials in an appropriate NuGet config file [see https://docs.nuget.org/consume/nuget-config-file#credentials-for-package-source].

-When using Visual Studio Online or configuring Package Restore in a build rig you will need to store the credentials in a NuGet config file such that they will be retrieved automatically when authenticating to the Software Potential feed.
+When configuring Package Restore in a build rig (where Visual Studio is not installed) you will need to store the credentials in a NuGet config file such that they will be retrieved automatically when authenticating to the Software Potential feed.